 The student exception does not include the additional needs for pregnant women and single parents, nor the one-off benefits for pregnancy and birth, inasmuch as these are not covered by the income or assets to be taken into consideration.
 These can thus also be drawn by those who are regularly enrolled and studying or are carrying out academic work during a vacant semester.

 A note of caution: drawing additional payments alone does not lead to the financing of health insurance via this benefit.

 Likewise, not included in the exception are family members who are not in education.
-The standard benefit for children under 15 years is called Sozialgeld and is limited to the child support payment, maintenance advances if necessary and other child income.
+The job centre's benefits for children are limited to the child support payment, maintenance advances if necessary and other child income.
 Also, the job centre takes over the family members’ share of the rent.

 In cases of particular hardship, students can receive support benefits as a loan.
 This can only occur in very exceptional cases, e.g. to pay for a studying single parent to finish their studies.

 The previously mentioned benefits as per the Sozialgesetzbuch II can be applied for at the responsible job centre.